Friday, April 4, 2025

 FRIDAY MARKET INTERNALS (NYSE DATA)

-My basket of Market Internals reversed to SELL.
+My basket of Market Internals fell to SELL.

 (My basket of Market Internals is a decent trend-following analysis that is most useful when it diverges from the Index.)